 3. Food (10-15 percent)

-However, if you’re someone who tends to spend a significant amount of money on things like gourmet food and wine, you may want to put your non-grocery food expenses into one of the non-essential categories.
+However, if you’re someone who tends to spend a significant amount of money on things like gourmet food and wine, you might want to put your non-grocery food expenses into one of the non-essential categories.

 4. Utilities (5-10 percent)

 Water, electricity, and HVAC (heating, ventilation, and air conditioning) are vital to practically every well-functioning household.
-Your utilities category should include all the expenses that keep these services up and running.
+Your utilities category should cover all the expenses that keep these services up and running.

 5. Insurance (10-25 percent)

 This is one home budget category that depends very much on your own preferences.